volcengine/terraform-provider-volcengine/website/docs/r/rds_mysql_account.html.markdown

 Super: A high-privilege account.
 Only one database account can be created for an instance.
 Normal: An account with ordinary privileges.
 * `instance_id` - (Required, ForceNew) The ID of the RDS instance.
+* `account_desc` - (Optional) Account information description.
+The length should not exceed 256 characters.
 * `account_privileges` - (Optional) The privilege information of account.
+* `host` - (Optional) Specify the IP address for the account to access the database.
+The default value is %.
+If the Host is specified as %, the account is allowed to access the database from any IP address.
+Wildcards are supported for setting the IP address range that can access the database.
+For example, if the Host is specified as 192.10.10.%, it means the account can access the database from IP addresses between 192.10.10.0 and 192.10.10.255.
+The specified Host needs to be added to the whitelist bound to the instance, otherwise the instance cannot be accessed normally.
+The ModifyAllowList interface can be called to add the Host to the whitelist.
+Note: If the created account type is a high-privilege account, the host IP can only be specified as %.
+That is, when the value of AccountType is Super, the value of Host can only be %.
+* `table_column_privileges` - (Optional, ForceNew) Settings for table column permissions of the account.

 The `account_privileges` object supports the following:

 * `account_privilege` - (Required) The privilege type of the account.
 * `db_name` - (Required) The name of database.
 * `account_privilege_detail` - (Optional) The privilege detail of the account.

+The `column_privileges` object supports the following:

+* `column_name` - (Required, ForceNew) The name of the column for setting permissions on the account.
+* `table_name` - (Required, ForceNew) The name of the table for setting permissions on the account.
+* `account_privilege_detail` - (Optional, ForceNew) Table privileges of the account.

+The `table_column_privileges` object supports the following:

+* `db_name` - (Required, ForceNew) Settings for table column permissions of the account.
+* `column_privileges` - (Optional, ForceNew) Column permission information of the account.
+* `table_privileges` - (Optional, ForceNew) Table permission information of the account.

+The `table_privileges` object supports the following:

+* `table_name` - (Required, ForceNew) The name of the table for setting permissions on the account.
+* `account_privilege_detail` - (Optional, ForceNew) Table privileges of the account.

 ## Attributes Reference
 In addition to all arguments above, the following attributes are exported: